-Also noteworthy is the evolution of the Committee's plans for reducing its balance sheet.
-In June 2011, the Committee published "exit strategy principles" that included a plan to sell MBS gradually once tightening had begun.
-But in June 2013, in order to continue the flow-based purchases without having to contemplate losses on future asset sales, the Committee announced that it no longer intended to sell MBS, a decision enshrined in the new normalization principles it announced in 2014.
+But in June 2013, in order to continue the flow-based purchases without having to contemplate losses on future asset sales, the committee announced that it no longer intended to sell MBS, a decision enshrined in the new normalization principles it announced in 2014.

-Lastly, the Fed has taken actions that have left it in a floor system for an extended period, and those actions both make a floor system look attractive and a corridor system look implausible.
-With excess reserves topping \$2/4 trillion, the fed funds market should have died entirely and today mostly consists of GSEs lending to FBOs.
-Now floor-system-advocates ask "How could the Fed target the interest rate in such an illiquid and odd market?"
+Lastly, the Fed has taken actions that have left it in a floor system for an extended period, and those actions make a floor system look attractive and a corridor system look implausible.
+With excess reserves topping \$2.75 trillion, the fed funds market should have died entirely and today mostly consists of GSEs (governmentsponsored enterprises) lending to FBOs (foreign banking organizations).
+Now floor system advocates ask, "How could the Fed target the interest rate in such an illiquid and odd market?"